How are the latest trends increasing demand for Data Scientists?

 2. Could you be taking home even more pay?

 Operating via a limited company is generally a much more tax efficient way to get paid for contractors earning over £15 to £20 per hour.
 If you are strongly persuaded against this by the umbrella company, check their motives.
 If they don’t offer a limited company option, you’ll represent a lost sale to them so be suspicious about just how much they’re acting in your best interests.
 However, if you aren’t planning on contracting for long, have been barred from being a company director or are inside the scope of IR35, working through an umbrella is good advice.
-Read our blog post about the benefits of limited companies here.

 3. Do you plan to go back to permanent employment soonish?